Lagos Okada-KekeNapep Ban: The Truth

 In a country where unemployment and poverty is already on the highest step on the ladder, the ban is sure to have an adverse effect as it would lead to a sharp increase in the rate of poverty and crime.
 It makes it easier for criminals to operate as people are now desperate and willing to enter into any car perceived to be going their way.
 A case was reported in Ogba on this day on how someone was trying to use the opportunity to make a kidnap.

 Why a sudden, stringent and destabilizing law would be passed without a ready back up plan is beyond me.
 Thousands stripped of their source of livelihood without any contingency plan.
 How about the Government provide a good road network with tagged lanes for Okadas, cars, buses and trucks?
 The entire masses and the Okada and Napep association should actually match down in peace to the house of assembly.
 This is a legal way to change an unjust law.
-The reckless disregard for democracy in democracy should stop.
+The reckless disregard for democracy in a democracy should stop.

 Such a law makes critical thinkers run mad.
 In the end, the only reason I can deduce here is this – Ban Okada and Keke Napep and increase revenue for Government.
 Should corruption continue?
 Aluta continua?